MATH1601 Mathematics: from the Renaissance to Modern Day

 - Level 1 elective

 - Cultural change has often been in tandem with progress in the development of art and science, and in particular, of mathematics.
 This unit examines some of the many influences of mathematics on abstract thought, conceptions of reality, the nature of truth and valid argument, and the development of science and technology.
 In everyday life, there are paradoxes and counter-intuitive phenomena that are best explained by mathematics, and we endeavour to take a journey that will explore the power of modern mathematical thinking in the modern world.
+Topics include: Renaissance mathematics, and in particular, the mathematics developed to understand graphical perspective in art; classical game theory; combinatorial game theory and network models; cryptography; correlation and causation.
+This unit assumes the student has little or no mathematical background.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.